JupiterOne/graph-vsphere/docs/jupiterone.md

 command when ran.
 When running, you must set the following environment
 variables:

-- JUPITERONE_API_KEY: api-key for integration instance in question
+- JUPITERONE_API_KEY: api-key for integration instance you would like to sync with
 - JUPITERONE_ACCOUNT: account id
+- INTEGRATION_INSTANCE_ID: id of the integration instance you would like to sync with
 - DOMAIN: your vCenter path in the vSphere Client
 - LOGIN: login for vSphere
 - PASSWORD: password for vSphere